sherpalabsio/local_sherpa/README.md

 When a local env file changes you have to trust the directory again.

 Use `sherpa edit`.
 It opens the local env file in your editor then trusts it automatically when you close the file.

 You can untrust a directory with `sherpa untrust`.

 ## Supported shells

 - Zsh
 - Bash

+## Supported operating systems

+- macOS 13 - Ventura
+- More to come

+## Supported data structures and things

+- Exported variables
+- Aliases
+- Functions

+Unexported variables and other data types are not supported yet.

 ## Installation